-"Save data file" button: Save any changes made to the file (a '' will appear next to any file that has been changed and not yet saved).
+"Save data file" button: Save any changes made to the file (a '' will appear next to any file that has been changed).
 The file will be saved in the ANZ format.
 Press this after selecting a data file in the Peptide Data Frame.

+"Save all files" button: Save all files.
+Any changes to files will be saved in the ANZ format.

-- "Copy" button: Copy selected spectrum data. - "Cut" button: Cut selected spectrum data. - "Paste" button: Paste spectrum data into the selected data file. - "Manual merge spectra" button: After selecting more than one spectrum in the peptide data tree, this button becomes enabled.
-Right click it to merge these spectra into a single MS/MS spectrum, and remove the old ones. - "Data Refinement" button: Merge scans of the same peptide, remove noise spectra, preprocess within each MS/MS spectrum and recover peptide charge state.
-The data refinement options dialogue will allow us to choose and to set parameters for each of these refinement tools. - "Auto De Novo" button: perform auto de novo for a selected data file, spectrum or list of data files.
+"Data Refinement" button: Merge scans of the same peptide, remove noise spectra, preprocess within each MS/MS spectrum and recover peptide charge state.
+The data refinement options dialogue will allow us to choose and to set parameters for each of these refinement tools.

+"Automatic De novo" button: perform auto de novo for a selected data file, spectrum or list of data files.
 Press this after selecting one or more data files (or spectra) in the Peptide Data Frame.
-An auto de novo options dialogue will allow us to set parameters before we begin. - "PEAKS Protein ID" button: perform protein identification a selected data file.
+An auto de novo options dialogue will allow us to set parameters before we begin.

+"Protein Identification" button: perform protein identification a selected data file.
 Press this after selecting one or more data files (or spectra) in the Peptide Data Frame.
-A protein identification options dialogue will allow us to set parameters before we begin.. - "inChorus Protein Identification" button: perform protein identification on a selected data file using multiple search engines.
-Press this after selecting a data file in the Peptide Data Frame.
-A protein identification options dialogue will allow us to set parameters before we begin. - "Environment Preference Configuration" button: configure the environment, spectrum color-coding, and manual de novo parameters. - "PEAKS Properties Configuration" button: define PTM, Enzymes, and add FASTA protein or EST databases. - "Import Database Wizard" button: help user download and configure database.
+A protein identification options dialogue will allow us to set parameters before we begin.

+"Protein Identification" button: perform protein identification a selected data file.
+Press this after selecting one or more data files (or spectra) in the Peptide Data Frame.
+A protein identification options dialogue will allow us to set parameters before we begin.

+"Environment Preference Configuration" button: configure the environment, spectrum color-coding, and manual de novo parameters.

+"PEAKS Properties Configuration" button: define PTM, Enzymes, and add FASTA protein or EST databases.

+"Import Database Wizard" button: help user download and configure database.

-SCV Main Processing Window Toolbar
+Main Processing Window Toolbar

-- "b ion Alignment" button: button: toggle (show/hide) the location of PEAKS corresponding to b-ions and the corresponding proposed peptides between them. - "Deconvolute" button: toggle (on/off) deconvolution of the mass spectrum scale. - 1:1 "1:1 zoom" button: return spectrum to original 1:1 zoom. - "Undo Zoom" button: return to previous zoom ratio. - "Edit Ion" button: set or edit the type of ion associated with a peak in manual de novo.
-Press this button after having selected a peak in the spectrum view frame. - "Next Peptide" button: redo changes to the peptide in manual de novo. - "Previous Peptide" button: undo changes to the peptide in manual de novo. - "Export Results" button: export the spectrum view, ion table, or to a picture (bmp, gif, or jpg format) with ions, masses, peaks and peptides marked. - "Print Results" button: print the spectrum view with ions, masses, peaks and peptides marked. - "View Results" button: show, in HTML format: the spectrum view with ions, masses, peaks and peptides marked; peptides and confidence scores; the ion table; and the error plot.
+- "b ion Alignment" button: button: toggle (show/hide) the location of PEAKS corresponding to b-ions and the corresponding proposed peptides between them. - "Deconvolve" button: toggle (on/off) deconvolution of the mass spectrum scale. - 1:1 "1:1 zoom" button: return spectrum to original 1:1 zoom. - "Undo Zoom" button: return to previous zoom ratio. - "Edit Ion" button: set or edit the type of ion associated with a peak in manual de novo.
+Press this button after having selected a peak in the spectrum view frame. - "Next Peptide" button: redo changes to the peptide in manual de novo. - "Previous Peptide" button: undo changes to the peptide in manual de novo. - "Export Results" button: export the spectrum view, ion table, or to a picture (bmp, gif, or jpg format) with ions, masses, PEAKS and peptides marked. - "Print Results" button: print the spectrum view with ions, masses, PEAKS and peptides marked. - "View Results" button: show, in HTML format: the spectrum view with ions, masses, PEAKS and peptides marked; peptides and confidence scores; the ion table; and the error plot.